Paul Schreiber: Early life and career

 Schreiber graduated from Duval High School in Jacksonville, Florida in 1918.
 For two years he played amateur baseball in Jacksonville before signing with the Brooklyn Robins organization in 1919.
 From 1920 to 1921, Schreiber played for minor league team Lakeland in the Florida State League.
-In 1922 he played for the Saginaw Aces of the Michigan–Ontario League.
+In 1922, he played for the Saginaw Aces of the Michigan–Ontario League.
 Schreiber joined the major league Brooklyn Robins in 1923, although he had appeared in one game for them the year prior.
 Schreiber pitched in ten games of the 1923 season, however his major league career was shortened in mid-1924 by an arm injury.
+Schreiber pitched for the Scranton Miners baseball team of the New York–Pennsylvania League in 1926.
+He went 14–9 with a 2.74 ERA in 68 games played.

 Schreiber made a return to baseball in 1930 joining the Allentown Dukes of the Eastern League.
 He played with Easton in 1932 until the league was dissolved July 17.
 Afterwards, Schreiber tried semi-pro baseball and was a pitcher on the Brooklyn Bushwicks in 1937.